 Justice for Allan Bryant Jnr - don't accept Police failings, everyone deserves Justice

 We, the undersigned, petition the Rt Hon.
-Michael Matheson, MSP, and DDC Iain Livingstone QPM, Police Scotland, regarding the ongoing investigation by Fife Constabulary and their Major Investigation Team (MIT) with regard to the missing person Allan Bryan Jnr, Glenrothes, Fife, who was last seen outside Styx Nightclub, Glenrothes, Fife, at 2.02am on 3rd November 2013.
+Humza Yousaf, MSP / Cabinet Secretary for Justice in Scotland, and Iain Livingstone Chief Constable Police Scotland, regarding the ongoing investigation by Fife Constabulary and their Major Investigation Team (MIT) with regard to the missing person Allan Bryan Jnr, Glenrothes, Fife, who was last seen outside Styx Nightclub, Glenrothes, Fife, at 2.02am on 3rd November 2013.

 We firmly believe that the investigation has been handled badly, and unprofessionally since it's inception on 4th November 2013.
 That Allan Jnr, and the Bryant family, have been failed, and continue to be failed by Fife Constabulary.
 Complaints have previously been made by the Bryant family to Police Scotland's Professional Standards Dept. in 2016, and also to PIRC in 2017.
 The Professional Standards Dept and PIRC have each upheld several, sometimes differing, parts of the complaints.

 Detailed below are what we deem as failings, and unprofessional conduct, by Fife Constabulary and their MIT.
 In light of these, and in light of Fife Constabulary taking an excessive, and unacceptable, amount of time to respond to the Bryant family regarding the PIRC findings:

 We advise that all faith in Fife Constabulary has been lost and are seeking to have you instruct a different Police Scotland Division to gather and scrutinise all data Fife Constabulary and their MIT hold pertaining to this investigation, and to subsequently take over the investigation :